Modbus

 - Check if the configuration was saved (optional) :

-ℹ : Find more detailed information about the asset management here.
+ℹ : Find more detailed information about the connector management here.

 With Coreflux HUB